wq/wq/docs/inputs/index.md

 # Input Components

 The following components are used when rendering form inputs corresponding to [model field definitions][data-model].
-These components implement a common subset of the [XLSForm question types] and [Django field types].
-You can override the default component for any field by [defining a custom custom input type][custom-input], or [define a repeating group of inputs][nested-forms].
+These components implement a common subset of the [XLSForm question types][xlsform] and [Django field types][django].

+To implement a custom input type, or override the defaults, register an [input components plugin][components-plugin].

 Name | HTML Equivalent | Django Type | XLSForm Type --|--|--|--